Table of Contents

 In addition, research has shown that women with more than 250 CD4 cells are 12 times more likely to develop life-threatening liver problems when they start Viramune.
 Viramune should not be used as first-time treatment in women with CD4 cell counts over 250.
 Women with over 250 CD4 cells should not switch to Viramune unless there are no other options.
 Women whose CD4 cells were below 250 when they started Viramune and rise to over 250 while taking it do not need to discontinue or switch their treatment.

-For more information, please see The Well Project's article, Caring for your Liver .
+For more information on this topic, please see our fact sheet on Caring for your Liver .

 The term lipodystrophy is used to describe a number of body shape changes that result from the addition or loss of body fat.
 While men and women living with HIV (HIV+) both experience body shape changes, women are more likely to experience fat gain in the breasts, stomach, and upper bodies.
 Lipodystrophy can cause big changes in your appearance.
 If you are concerned about how you look, speak to your health care provider before making any changes to your HIV drug regimen.